Jaspersoft/js-visualize-components-samples/pages/scheduler/events.md

 ## Handling errors
 To handle errors, you can use the `error` property when calling the renderControlPanel method.
-This method will return an error object when trying to render the input controls, in case of an error.
+This method will return an error object when trying to render the scheduler UI, in case of an error.
 E.g.:
 ```javascript
     plugin.renderControlPanel(